cvondrick/ihog/README.md

 --------

 We provide a prelearned dictionary in 'pd.mat', but you can learn your own if you wish.
-Simply call the 'learnpairdict()' function and pass it a directory of
+Simply call the 'learnHOGdict()' function and pass it a directory of
 images:

-    >> pd = learnpairdict('/path/to/images/', 1000000, 1000, 5, 5);
+    >> pd = learnHOGdict('/path/to/images/', 1000000, 1000, 5, 5);

 The above learns a 5x5 HOG patch paired dictionary with 1000 elements and a training set size of one million window patches.
 Depending on the size of the